Furby, Sweden

-Furby (from fura 'pine' + by 'village') is a former parish now in Badelunda parish, Västerås Municipality, Sweden.
-It was previously a parish of its own, but now only a church ruin remains.
+Furby (from fura 'pine' + by 'village') was a parish in an area currently located in Badelunda parish, Västerås Municipality, Sweden.
+The parish consisted of four larger villages or homesteads - Ingeberga, Berga, Tuna and Närlunda.
+Furby parish was merged with Badelunda parish in the 16th century.
+Now only a church ruin remains.
 Furby is a few miles north of Lake Mälaren and near Anundshögen, the ship burial mound of legendary Swedish king Anund.
+Today Furby is now a historical site.